kenara/cors-anywhere/README.md

 Live examples:

 * https://cors-anywhere.herokuapp.com/
-* https://robwu.nl/cors-anywhere.html - This demo shows how to use the API.
+* https://robwu.nl/cors-anywhere.html - This demo shows how to use the API

 ## Documentation